Small Business Certifications from A to Z

 When asked who should apply for these certifications, Portis says there are opportunities for every kind of business, even small retailers.
 And size isn’t important.
 “You’re not too small,” she explains.

-Watch the recording for more of her insight into getting certified and winning bids for government contracts.
+Watch the recording for more of her insight into getting certified and winning bids for government contracts, then see our glossary below to see what certifications might be right for your company.

 SMALL BUSINESS CERTIFICATION GLOSSARY